-Paypal is a great service for the right merchants – but most merchants who are processing at least a few thousand dollars per month will save money by processing with Dharma, while also getting access to more advanced features.
+Merchant Services Comparison: PayPal merchant service is a great service for the right merchants, but most merchants who are processing at least a few thousand dollars per month will save money by processing with Dharma, while also getting access to more advanced features.

 Merchants Better Suited for Paypal

-- Start-Up, Online-only Merchants: PayPal is typically best suited for merchants who do not need to physically swipe credit cards.
+- Start-Up, Online-only Merchants: PayPal merchant services is typically best suited for merchants that take paypal who do not need to physically swipe credit cards.
 New businesses are attracted to the simple pricing model.

 - Merchants with Limited Support Needs: PayPal offers a broad, “One-size-fits-all” solution.
 That can be perfect for small merchants with limited needs, but may not be great if you have questions or service needs.